Abramovich sanctions halt Chelsea sale

 The government is open to considering a further addition to the special licence which will allow the sale of the club.

-A condition for that to happen would be that Abramovich receives no funds.
+A condition for that to happen would be that Abramovich - one of Russia's richest people who is believed to be close to Russian President Vladimir Putin - receives no funds.

 He has previously said that proceeds of the sale would be donated to victims of war.